shoaibms/shoaibms/README.md

 ## 👨‍🔬 About Me

-A computational biologist specializing in machine learning applications and large-scale biological data analysis.
-Currently completing my PhD at La Trobe University in collaboration with Agriculture Victoria Research, I develop innovative computational methods to analyze complex biological datasets and extract meaningful insights from multi-omics data.
+A computational biologist specialising in machine learning applications and large-scale biological data analysis.
+Currently completing my PhD at La Trobe University in collaboration with Agriculture Victoria Research, I develop innovative computational methods to analyse complex biological datasets and extract meaningful insights from multi-omics data.

 With over a decade of experience spanning research and industry, I've successfully developed seven patented varieties and led multidisciplinary teams.
 My work has earned international recognition, including a product selected as Japan's Flower of the Year 2017, demonstrating my ability to translate complex research into practical solutions.

 ## 🔬 Research Focus